 In parts of theMiddle East, brittle is made withpistachios,[10] while many Asian countries usesesame seeds and peanuts.[11]
 Peanut brittle is the most popular brittle recipe in theUnited States.[12]
 The term "brittle" in the context of the food first appeared in print in 1892, though the candy itself has been around for much longer.[13]

-Traditionally, a mixture of sugar and water is heated to thehard crack stage corresponding to a temperature of approximately 146 to 154 °C (295 to 309 °F), although some recipes also call for ingredients such as glucose and salt in the first step.[14]
-Nuts are mixed with thecaramelized sugar.
+Traditionally, a mixture of sugar and water is heated to thehard crack stage, reaching approximately 146 to 154 °C (295 to 309 °F).
+Some recipes may call for ingredients such as glucose and salt in this step.[14]
+Next, nuts are mixed with thecaramelized sugar.
 At this point spices,leavening agents, and oftenpeanut butter or butter are added.
-The hot candy is poured out onto a flat surface for cooling, traditionally a granite, a marble slab or a baking sheet.
+The hot candy is then poured onto a flat surface to cool, typically a granite slab, a marble slab, or a baking sheet.
 The hot candy may be troweled to uniform thickness.
 When the brittle is cool enough to handle, it is broken into pieces.[15]
 It is also rare to break the brittle into equal pieces.